embedded-wasm/hal_rs/README.md

 # Embedded WASM Rust HAL

-This provides a rust language [embedded-hal](https://github.com/rust-embedded/embedded-hal) implementation using the [wasm-embedded/spec](https://github.com/embedded-wasm/spec).
+A rust language [embedded-hal](https://github.com/rust-embedded/embedded-hal) implementation using the [wasm-embedded/spec](https://github.com/embedded-wasm/spec).

+See the [book](https://embedded-wasm.github.io/book/) for more information.

 ## Status